pyscal/semantic-workflows/README.md

 Users can run atomistic simulations using the LAMMPS molecular dynamics software, with examples provided for embedded-atom method (EAM) potentials.
 The demonstrator also allows users to inspect the conceptual dictionary associated with each workflow, which captures workflow inputs, outputs, and semantic annotations.
 This interactive setup provides a lightweight environment for exploring how knowledge-based workflows are constructed, executed, and semantically enriched, without requiring local installation or configuration of simulation tools.

 ##### Highlights
-- pyiron: used as a workflow manager
+- pyiron, joblow: used as a workflow manager
 - atomRDF: Automated semantic annotation of atomistic simulation outputs.
 - ASMO and CMSO: Standardized ontology framework for atomistic simulation and computational